Compare Small Business Loans

 The repayment schedule is also hassle-free: you choose a fixed percentage of your daily PayPal sales for automatic repayment, meaning you don’t have to worry about making a lump-sum payment each month.
 On slow sales days, you’ll contribute less towards your loan repayment (and you won’t repay on days you don’t make sales).
 Your loan won’t come with specific terms; instead, you’ll need to repay within 18 months.
 APRs range between 15% and 30% for PayPal Working Capital loans, which is lower than some of the other lenders in this list.

-Another great option for business owners with thin or lower credit scores is Fundbox.
+Another great option for business owners looking for fast funding is Fundbox.
 Fundbox offers both invoice financing and lines of credit up to $100,000, and there are no hard credit score requirements to qualify.
-Instead, you'll need to be in business at least three to six months, depending on the product you choose, and demonstrate some revenue (at least $25,000 for a line of credit and some revenue for invoice financing over $30,000).
+Instead, you'll need to be in business at least 2 to 3 months, depending on the product you choose, and demonstrate some revenue (at least $25,000 for a line of credit and some revenue for invoice financing over $30,000).
 There are also requirements on recent bankruptcies and your use of accounting software and your business bank account.
 One thing we like about Fundbox is the company offers very reasonable APRs given that it doesn't have stringent eligibility criteria.
 APRs range from 15% to 59% for a line of credit and 13% to 60% for invoice financing.